 In our case discussed above, the defendant said that he had 2 or 4 beers.
 An expert will have to testify that it is impossible to have 4 beers and reach .17. – so either the blood test is inaccurate or the defendant was lying to officers about how much he had to drink.

-In our particular scenario the driver agreed to submit to a preliminary alcohol screening test (PAS) 30 minutes after driving and it came back .14% BAC 30 minutes after driving, causing blood alcohol level to rise .03% in 30 minutes.
-If we are to assume that the driver’s blood alcohol level rose steadily from the time of stop until the time of test, we can estimate his BAC to be .11% at the time of driving.
+In our particular scenario, the driver agreed to submit to a preliminary alcohol screening test (PAS) 30 minutes after driving and it came back .14% BAC 30 minutes after driving, causing the blood alcohol level to rise by .03% in 30 minutes.
+If we are to assume that the driver’s blood alcohol level rose steadily from the time of stop until the time of the test, we can estimate his BAC to be .11% at the time of driving.
 However, because it is unknown what is the highest blood alcohol level this individual reached, it is possible that he was below the limit at the time of driving.
-If at the time of blood test the driver was eliminating alcohol from his body and the high blood alcohol level that he ever reached was a few minutes prior to the blood test, it must be .18% BAC.
-The estimate of driver’s blood at the time of driving will be further lower by at least .08 bringing his blood alcohol level to .09 +/- the margin of error.
-Because margin of error is presumed to be .02% BAC, it is possible that the defendant was at .07% at the time of driving.
+If at the time of the blood test the driver was eliminating alcohol from his body and the high blood alcohol level that he ever reached was a few minutes prior to the blood test, it must be .18% BAC.
+The estimate of the driver’s blood at the time of driving will be further lower by at least .08 bringing his blood alcohol level to .09 +/- the margin of error.
+Because the margin of error is presumed to be .02% BAC, it is possible that the defendant was at .07% at the time of driving.

 This high blood alcohol level case now has a defensible theory that can be used to convince a jury that the defendant is innocent.